stoplightio/elements/CONTRIBUTING.md

 ### Unit tests

 **Each public-facing component should be thoroughly covered by unit tests.**
-We take a sensible approach to testing and do not worship the coverage indicator but make sure that every notable feature is covered exhaustively.
+We take a sensible approach to testing and don't worship the coverage indicator but make sure that every notable feature is covered exhaustively.

-Whenever you add a new component, implement a changing functional requirement, or fix a bug, **you are expected to also deliver one or more tests** that cover the feature being added/modified.
+When you add a new component, implement a changing functional requirement, or fix a bug, **you are expected to also deliver one or more tests** that cover the feature being added/modified.

 Unit testing stack:
 - [Jest](https://jestjs.io/)